Mixed $\ell$-adic complexes for schemes over number fields: Construction of the stable homotopic -functor

 \begin{subprop} There exists a $2$-functor $H_{mf,*}:\Sch/k\fl\TR$ with $H_{mf,*}(X)=D^b\Perv_{mf}(X)$ for every $X\in\Ob(\Sch/k)$ and a natural transformation $R:H_{mf,*}\fl H_{m,*}$ (with the notation of Example \ref{example_crossed_functor}) such that : \begin{itemize} \item[(a)] for every $X\in\Ob(\Sch/k)$, the functor $R_X:\Db\Perv_{mf}(X)\fl \Dbm(X)$ is the composition of the obvious functor $\Db\Perv_{mf}(X)\fl\Db\Perv_m(X)$ and of the realization functor $\Db\Perv_m(X)\fl\Dbm(X)$ (see Section \ref{def_mixed}); \item[(b)] for every morphism $f:X\fl Y$, the natural transformation $\gamma_f:R_Y\circ H_{mf,*}(f)\fl H_{m,*}(f)\circ R_X$ is an isomorphism. \end{itemize}

 \end{subprop}

 The proof of the proposition will occupy most of this section.
-The main ingredients are : \begin{itemize} \item[(1)] Beilinson's calculation of derived direct images in derived categories of perverse sheaves, and in particular his result that, if $f:X\fl Y$ with $X$ affine, then $f_*:D^b_c(X)\fl D^b_c(Y)$ is the left derived functor of ${}^0 f_*$.
+The main ingredients are : \begin{itemize} \item Beilinson's version of the ``basic lemma'' that provides $f_*$-acyclic perverse sheaves for $f:X\ra Y$ an affine morphism.
 (See Theorem \ref{basic_lemma}.)

-\item[(2)] The fact that the functors $\Hp^k f_*$ (and in particular ${}^0 f_*$) preserve the categories $\Perv_{mf}$.
+\item The fact that the functors $\Hp^k f_*$ (and in particular ${}^0 f_*$) preserve the categories $\Perv_{mf}$.
 (See Corollary \ref{cor_f_*_preserves_Perv_mf}.)

-\item[(3)] {\v C}ech resolutions for finite open affine coverings.
+\item {\v C}ech resolutions for finite open affine coverings.

 \end{itemize}